wongzit/ICSSgen/README.md

 Personal website: https://www.wangzhe95.net

-## Update history v1.1 (2021-04-20)
+## Update history
+### v1.2 (2021-04-20)
+1. Now you can customize grid quality through program.
+2. More stable input file reader was introduced.

+### v1.1 (2021-04-20)
 1. Program will not be terminated by error inputting when specify the map range.

-2. Bug fix.
+3. Bug fix.

 ## Platform
 This program is working normally on macOS 11.2.3 on MacBook Air (M1, 2020).